risooonho/ue4-ssc/README.md

 * Create a Wiki
 * Update the plugin to the newest UE4-version
 * Clean up most of the code and add comments
-* Add Spline-based camera movement
 * Clean up and order public variables on components
+* Clean up SSCLog Messages and stop spamming Logs
+* Optional automatic camera movement when followed actor is not visible for the camera due to opstacles between followed actor and camera (option for one followed actor only)

-Ongoing: Update Example Map and Wiki with implemented features
+"Ongoing": Update Example Map and Wiki with implemented features

 ## Adding The Plugin